mcyemmy/YemisArcade/Info.md

 - The Spirit Himself bears witness with our spirit that we are children of God, 17 and if children, then heirs—heirs of God and joint heirs with Christ, if indeed we suffer with Him, that we may also be glorified together.
 Romans 8:16
 - Therefore know that the Lord your God, He is God, the faithful God who keeps covenant and mercy for a thousand generations with those who love Him and keep His commandments; Deutronomy 7:9
 - But you are a chosen generation, a royal priesthood, a holy nation, His own special people, that you may proclaim the praises of Him who called you out of darkness into His marvelous light; 1 Peter 2:9
+- Blessed be the God and Father of our Lord Jesus Christ, who according to His abundant mercy has begotten us again to a living hope through the resurrection of Jesus Christ from the dead  1 Peter 1:3
 - Seek the Lord while He may be found, Call upon Him while He is near.
 Isaiah 55:6
 - There is a way that seems right to a man but the end thereof is destruction Prov 14:12
 - Do you not know that you are the temple of God and that the Spirit of God dwells in you?
 1st Corinth 3:16